Skip to main content

 Riz au Gras de Mouton

-Rice cooked in rich lamb fat and tomato sauce.
-Indulgent and flavorful variation of riz gras.
+Rice cooked in lamb fat and tomato sauce, a richer take on riz gras.

 Fufu